PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 </tr>
 <tr class="odd">
 <td><strong>Third Party</strong></td>
-<td>means a natural or legal person, who accesses the Personal Data for further processing and is not an employee, member or corporate affiliate of Playform.
-This definition does not apply to natural persons, who provide services to Playform as contractors on a regular basis.</td>
+<td>means a natural or legal person, who accesses the Personal Data for further processing and is not an employee, member or corporate affiliate of PlayForm.
+This definition does not apply to natural persons, who provide services to PlayForm as contractors on a regular basis.</td>
 </tr>
 <tr class="even">
 <td><strong>User</strong></td>
-<td>means a Data Subject who uses our services provided on Playform website.</td>
+<td>means a Data Subject who uses our services provided on PlayForm website.</td>
 </tr>
 </tbody>
 </table>

 ## Data Processing Principles

-1. Playform’s processing activities must be in line with the principles specified in this Section.
-The Privacy Manager must make sure that Playform’s compliance documentation, as well as data processing activities, are compliant with the data protection principles.
+1. PlayForm’s processing activities must be in line with the principles specified in this Section.
+The Privacy Manager must make sure that PlayForm’s compliance documentation, as well as data processing activities, are compliant with the data protection principles.

 2. We must process the Personal Data in accordance with the following